|List A - Z | Top 1000 | Random | Origins|

 Arthur is a very popular first name for males (#48 out of 1220) and also a very popular surname or last name for all people (#1227 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of Arthur name for boys (2012 statistics).
-Compare Arthur with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Arthur for boys (2014 statistics).